-Course: Edexcel GCSE Business Speak to: Mr Connolly / Mr James
+Edexcel GCSE Business Speak to Mr Connolly or Mrs Barrow

 Why choose Business?

 Would you like to set up you own business and be a successful entrepreneur or business person?

 Have you got an interest in new products or services?
 Or have you got a desire to work for yourself or manage a team?
 Would you like to develop your accounting and financial skills?
 Are you interested in how countries trade and why exchange rates change?